This product is freeze dried. All water molecules have been removed.

 Anti-mGluR1 (extracellular) Antibody (#AGC-006) is a highly specific antibody directed against the extracellular N-terminus domain of rat mGluR1.
 The antibody can be used in western blot and immunocytochemistry applications, and recognizes mGluR1 in rat, mouse and human samples.

 Anti-mGluR1 (extracellular)-ATTO-488 Antibody (#AGC-006-AG) is directly labeled with an ATTO-488 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-488 label is analogous to the well known dye fluorescein isothiocyanate (FITC) and can be used with filters typically used to detect FITC.
-Anti-mGluR1 (extracellular)-ATTO-488 Antibody has been tested in immunohistochemistry applications and is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-mGluR1 (extracellular)-ATTO-488 Antibody has been tested in immunohistochemistry applications and is especially suited for experiments requiring simultaneous labeling of different markers.

 - Anti-mGluR2 (extracellular) Antibody (#AGC-011)